 It’s almost that time of year again.
 The television commercials have already started and it’s time to break out the Christmas music (much to my family’s chagrin).

-We at Extreme Response start planning for our Christmas parties in January, so we’re well on our way to another great year.
-We have almost 90 people signed up and ready to travel to Quito, Manila and Cape Town.
+At Extreme Response start planning for our Christmas parties in January, so we’re well on our way to another great year.
+90 people have signed up and are ready to travel to Quito, Manila and Cape Town.
 We’re in the process of gathering thousands of small toys, hygiene items and school supplies.
 Emails are flying back and forth across the globe.
 There are parties to schedule, buses to rent, sleeping arrangements to make and food to order.

 Yes, things get pretty crazy this time of year.
 My husband Jerry and I will be on the road for four weeks as we travel to the South Africa and Quito parties.
-It’s exhausting.
-It’s a bit overwhelming.
+It’s exhausting and a bit overwhelming.
 Why do we keep doing this after 18 years?
 What difference can a little party with food, games, crafts and a “token” gift really make?

 Last year was our fifth year leading the South Africa Christmas team.
 There we put on more than 15 parties in 10 days, sometimes as many as three per day.
 Our sixth party – and the second of that day – was in Red Hill, one of the communities that ER partner Living Hope works in.

 The team was getting a bit tired.
 It had been “one of those days.”
 The gift bags didn’t make it with the rest of the supplies, the crafts were nowhere to be found, we had 200 hotdogs to cook over an open fire, the kids were wound up, and one of our team members had an accident and was taken to the hospital (he recovered!).